Neutrino-nucleus interactions and the determination of oscillation parameters: Interpretation of CC QE events

 It would be tempting to interpret the value of $m_A$ reported by MiniBoonNE as an {\em effective} axial mass, modified by nuclear effects not included in the RFGM.
-However, theoretical studies carried out within the IA scheme with a realistic carbon spectral function---an approach providing a satisfactory account of the electron scattering cross section in the quasi elastic sector---fail to describe the flux averaged double differential cross section of \textcite{miniboone_ccqe_2}.
+However, theoretical studies carried out within the IA scheme with a realistic carbon spectral function---an approach providing a satisfactory account of the electron scattering cross section in the quasi elastic sector---fail to describe the flux averaged double differential cross section of Ref.~\cite{miniboone_ccqe_2}.
 This striking feature is illustrated in Figs. \ref{compare1} and \ref{compare2}.
-Figure \ref{compare1} shows a comparison between the electron scattering data data of \textcite{12C1} and the results obtained using the spectral function of \textcite{LDA}, while in Fig. \ref{compare2} the results obtained within the same scheme and setting $m_A=1.03$ MeV are compared to the flux averaged double differential CC QE cross section measured by the MiniBooNE collaboration, shown as a function of kinetic energy of the outgoing muon \cite{Benhar:2010nx}.
+Figure \ref{compare1} shows a comparison between the electron scattering data data of Ref.~\cite{12C1} and the results obtained using the spectral function of Ref.~\cite{LDA}, while in Fig. \ref{compare2} the results obtained within the same scheme and setting $m_A=1.03$ MeV are compared to the flux averaged double differential CC QE cross section measured by the MiniBooNE collaboration, shown as a function of kinetic energy of the outgoing muon \cite{Benhar:2010nx}.
 It is apparent that height, position and width of the QE peak measured in electron scattering, driven by the energy and momentum dependence of the spectral function, respectively, are well reproduced.
 On the other hand, the peaks exhibited by the neutrino cross sections are largely underestimated.

-\textcite{Benhar:2010nx} argued that the differences observed comparing Fig. \ref{compare1} to Fig. \ref{compare2} are to be largely ascribed to the flux average involved in the determination of the neutrino cross section, leading to the appearance of contributions of reaction mechanisms not taken into account in the IA picture.
+The authors of Ref.~\cite{Benhar:2010nx} argued that the differences observed comparing Fig. \ref{compare1} to Fig. \ref{compare2} are to be largely ascribed to the flux average involved in the determination of the neutrino cross section, leading to the appearance of contributions of reaction mechanisms not taken into account in the IA picture.

 In MiniBooNE data analysis, an event is labeled as CC QE if no final state pions are detected in addition to the outgoing muon.
 The adjective {\em elastic} is therefore intended as alternative to {\em inelastic}, as it should, and event selection is performed in a model independent fashion.